 - All applicants (regardless of age) are required to make a personal appearance.

 - For minors, a parent or a guardian must be present at the appointment.

 - Present your printed application form at the Application Counter.

 - Go to the Information Counter and get your priority number.

 - Wait for your number to be called.

-- Once you have paid and completed the procedure, you can head to the Delivery Counter to choose whether to collect the passport at the DFA office or have it delivered to your home.
+- Once you have completed the procedure, you can head to the Delivery Counter to choose whether to collect the passport at the DFA office or have it delivered to your home.
 Either way, your passport will be ready after 15 working days (regular) or 7 working days (expedited).
 The fees will vary depending on how soon you want the passport to be ready.

 Due to the lack of a national ID system, valid IDs will not suffice for the verification process of an applicant’s identity.
 Thus, the following supporting documents will be needed to supplement your identification documents:

 - Seaman’s Book

 - Elementary or High School Form 137 or Transcript of Records with readable dry seal